SiddhanthNB/DataScience-Portfolio/README.md

 - ## Data Visualization and EDA
      - [Covid-19 in India](https://github.com/SiddhanthNB/India-Covid19): Exploratory Data Analysis and Visualization on statewise covid-19 cases in India.

          Instead of loading a dataset, this project uses live and instantaneous data from web to perform further analysis.
-[Click here](https://covid19-india-streamlit.herokuapp.com/) to visit the Web data-app built on this project.
+[Click here](https://covid19-india-streamlit.herokuapp.com/) to visit the data driven web-app built on this project.

      - [Forest Fires in Brazil](https://github.com/SiddhanthNB/Brazil-forest-fire): Data visualization and Data analysis on forest fire incidents taken place in brazil between 1998-2017.